tenstorrent/tt-buda/docs/public/user_guide.rst

     output_in_tf = output_q[0].to_framework("tensorflow")

 Advanced training scenarios sometimes require accumulated gradients to be retrieved and analyzed.
 For those cases, PyBuda provides an
-:py::func:`API<pybuda.get_parameter_gradients>` that retrieves a dictionary of all currently accumulated gradients on a device.
+:py:func:`API<pybuda.get_parameter_gradients>` that retrieves a dictionary of all currently accumulated gradients on a device.
 This can be used to debug or analyze data, or even run a manual optimizer and push new weights onto the device.

 Saving and Loading Models